Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Where the real exposure sits

 The structural risk is rarely the model alone.
 It is the combination of consequential domain, material effect on people, weak override rights, limited appeal, no disclosure, and absent review.
-That is why this screen weights human review and contestability heavily.
+That is why this assessment weights human review and contestability heavily.

 Related Move78 resources